-Last year, I walked into a salon for a hair gloss appointment, and I admittedly wasn’t sure what to expect.
-I mean, I’ve been lightening my strands for over a decade, and I've become accustomed to touching up my hue with bleach every eight weeks (and using purple shampoo in the interim to keep my ash blonde brass-free).
+The first time I walked into a salon for a hair gloss appointment, I wasn’t sure what to expect.
+I had been lightening my strands for over a decade, and I became accustomed to touching up my hue with bleach every eight weeks (and using purple shampoo in the interim to keep my ash blonde brass-free).
 So, when I discovered that Redken Shades EQ hair gloss can quickly and effectively tone and add shine to my hair color, I jumped at the chance to try it for myself.

 If you want that just-stepped-out-of-the-salon look (without all of the commitment of permanent hair color), it might be time to try Redken Shades EQ hair gloss.
 Keep scrolling for everything you need to know, including what Redken Shades EQ gloss is, how it works, and how to find the right color for you, and the magic I saw this gloss work on my own hair.

 What is a hair gloss?

 Like trying a free sample before investing in a full-size product, hair gloss is a salon service that allows you to try a hair color without committing to the real thing.
-Unlike permanent hair dye that deposits color into the hair cortex for long-lasting results, hair gloss is a demi-permanent treatment.
+Unlike permanent hair dye that deposits pigment into the hair cortex for long-lasting results, hair gloss is a demi-permanent treatment.
 Demi-permanent color uses a mixture of direct and oxidative dyes to glaze, refresh, and correct your current color without over-processing or drying out your strands.
-The best part is that since hair glosses provide temporary color, the hue will gradually wash out—which means no harsh lines or visible roots as your hair grows out.
+The best part is that since hair glosses provide temporary color, the hue will gradually fade within four to six weeks—which means no harsh lines or visible roots as your hair grows out.

 What is the difference between hair glosses and hair glazes?

 Hair glosses and glazes are often confused, but the two services are actually very different.
-While hair gloss contains pigment that penetrates the hair cuticle, hair glazes are pigment-free formulas that coat the hair shaft with mirror-like shine that can last up to two weeks.
+While hair gloss contains pigment that penetrates the hair cuticle, hair glazes are pigment-free formulas that coat the hair shaft with a mirror-like shine that can last up to two weeks.
 Simply put, if your salon hue is lacking luster, a hair glaze can be the quick pick-me-up your strands need—but these formulas won’t do anything to change your color.